AASISH-06/FUTURE_CS_01/README.md

-# FUTURE_CS_01
+# Web Application Security Testing – Task 1

+## Internship
-## Internship: Future Interns – Cyber Security
+Future Interns – Cyber Security Internship

-## Task 1: Web Application Security Testing
+## Task Objective

-### Objective
-The objective of this task is to perform basic security testing on a sample web application to identify common vulnerabilities such as SQL Injection and Cross-Site Scripting (XSS).
+To perform basic web application security testing on a vulnerable application and identify security vulnerabilities using industry-standard tools.

-### Tools Used
+## Tools Used
+- OWASP ZAP
+- Damn Vulnerable Web Application (DVWA)
+- TryHackMe AttackBox

+## Target Application
 - DVWA (Damn Vulnerable Web Application)
-- Web Browser (Chrome)

-### Disclaimer
-This project is created for educational purposes only.
-All testing was performed on an intentionally vulnerable application.
+- Tested in a controlled lab environment provided by TryHackMe

+## Summary
+An automated security scan was performed using OWASP ZAP.
+Multiple security issues related to missing security headers, improper security configurations, and lack of protection mechanisms were identified.

+Detailed findings are documented in the security report.